Data Analytics - from Big to Huge to Streaming

 Good Data Strategy is at the heart of an efficient supply chain, effective store and e-store operations and an engaging customer relationship.
 In recent years retailers competed on analytics, ironing out cost in the supply chain, negotiating with vendors and creating loyalty programs and developing efficient decision support systems and vast data warehouses.
 The next five years will see a proliferation of sources of that data and applications to process it.
 The acquisition, organization and analysis of mountains of data that dwarf what came before.

 Dr Andreas Wiegend's course on the Social Data Revolution provides a definition: Social data refers to the process where individuals generate and share data: Data about themselves, data about their relationships with others, data about products and services, data about the world.
-Text based shared content has been around for a while on Yelp and Angie's List but the sharing of data is expanding beyond reviews: Sites like Oyster and Foodspotting provide a more truthful crowd-sourced view of hotels and restaurants through instantly uploaded photos; TurntableFM and LastFM allow users to publish their playlists; and Facebook Places, Pachube and Nimbits take this a step further, building out an internet of things
+Text based shared content has been around for a while on Yelp and Angie's List but the sharing of data is expanding beyond reviews: Sites like Oyster and Foodspotting provide a more truthful crowd-sourced view of hotels and restaurants through instantly uploaded photos; TurntableFM and LastFM allow users to publish their playlists; and Facebook Places, Foursquare allow real-time location status updates.
+The number of Social Data applications is growing.

 As retailers really begin to understand their customers - in smaller and smaller segments down to the individual, this social data will increase in significance.